Bob Gurr

-Robert Henry "Bob" Gurr (born October 25, 1931 in Los Angeles, California) is an American amusement ride designer and Imagineer.
+Robert Henry Gurr (born October 25, 1931) is an American amusement ride designer and Imagineer.
 His most famous work was for Walt Disney's Disneyland Park, and its subsequent sister parks.
-Gurr is said to have designed most, if not all, of the ride vehicles of the Disneyland attractions when the park opened, including Autopia, The Haunted Mansion, the Disneyland Monorail, the Submarine Voyage, and the Matterhorn Bobsleds.
+Gurr is said to have designed most, if not all, of the ride vehicles of Disneyland's oldest attractions, including Autopia, Main Street Vehicles, the Disneyland Monorail, Matterhorn Bobsleds, Submarine Voyage, and the Haunted Mansion.
 He was named a Disney Legend in 2004.
 He also worked on the King Kong Encounter animatronic for Universal Studios Hollywood.